Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Places to stay in France can get booked out at certain dates.

-For example, there are school holidays at mid-term but each region has a different date for its breaks.
-Depending on when you come to France, you may find your favourite resort is full of holidaying French families.
+Pick a holiday week and you may find your favorite resort is full of holidaying French families.
 Reserving at least some of your hotels, especially in the more popular areas, will definitely put you in a more serene state of mind.

 TRAVEL TIP : If you're staying more than one night in a place, consider getting an apartment through VRBO or booking.com rather than a hotel room.
 Having a kitchen gives you more freedom, allowing you to eat meals at your convenience.
 Remember, restaurant open times in France are often ridiculously short!